To the Fore: Plot

 The story is about Jiu Ming (Eddie Peng) and Qiu Tian (Shawn Dou), who have recently joined a Taiwan Category III cycling team called Radiant.
 They compete in domestic and international continental road races.
-After some time, the team has to break up because it doesn't have sufficient money to continue operations.
-The members disperse to different teams.
+After some time, the team breaks up due to insufficient funds.
+Jiu Ming and Qiu Tian moves on to different teams in their effort to be an Ace.